ayasar70/ayasar70.github.io/index.md

 ---

 I’m a PhD candidate in Computational Science and Engineering at Georgia Tech.
-My research interests are in large-scale graph mining and processing.
+My research interests are in high-performance large-scale graph mining and processing.
 I’m advised by Professor [Umit V. Catalyurek](http://cc.gatech.edu/~umit).
 Currently I am working on an algorithmic framework that enables writing performance portable graph algorithm on a single node multi-CPU multi-GPU